Documentation

 Creating a dashboard

-- Select the Configuration cog at the bottom of the left-hand application menu bar.
+1. Select the Configuration icon (the cog) at the bottom of the left-hand application menu bar.

 Defining dashboard layouts

-- In design mode, click the Add Column button from the top right of the row.
+1. In design mode, click the Add Column button in the top right of a row.

-- Any time you have multiple columns, use the Percentage Width fields to ensure that each column is set to an equal width value and that the total of all the column widths on a single row equals 100% (or 99%, in the case of three columns).
+3. Set the Percentage Width fields for each column.
+Ensure the total of all column widths in a single row equals 100% (or 99% if you use three columns).

 Adding widgets to dashboard columns